marked42/learning-notes/javascript/javascript.md

 #### DOM Properties

-When DOM objects are created, only standard attributes like _id_, _class_ are mapped to corresponding properties of DOM objects, custom attributes are not mapped.
-Different type of element has different standard attributes.
+When DOM objects are created, only standard attributes like _id_, _class_ are mapped to corresponding properties of DOM objects, custom attributes ignored.

 ```javascript
 // corresponding to standard attributes